 In general, you must pay 102 percent of the cost to the plan for providing plan coverage to similarly-situated non-COBRA individuals in order to obtain and continue COBRA coverage.
-If the maximum COBRA coverage period is extended to 29 months due to an individual's disability (see the section above entitled "Social Security Administration Determination of a Qualified Beneficiary's Disability"), the required payment during the extension period for the family coverage unit that includes the disabled individual is 150 percent of the cost to the plan for providing plan coverage to similarly-situated non-COBRA individuals.
+If the maximum COBRA coverage period is extended to 29 months due to an individual's disability (see the section above entitled "Social Security Administration Determination of a Qualified Beneficiary's Disability"), the required payment during the extension period for the family coverage unit that includes the disabled individuals is 150 percent of the cost to the plan for providing plan coverage to similarly-situated non-COBRA individuals.
 Special rules apply in some situations so that the higher premium does not apply during the disability extension.
-Please contact Human Resources if you have guestions concerning this premium.
+Please contact Human Resources if you have questions concerning this premium.

 After the initial COBRA coverage payment (see the section entitled "Initial Payment for COBRA Coverage"), payments for COBRA coverage are due on the 1st of each month for that month's COBRA coverage.
 There is, however, a grace period for late payment, which expires on the 30th day after the 1st of the month.
 If premium payment is not made within the 30-day grace period, COBRA coverage will end effective as of the last day of the last month for which payment was made in full.
-The grace period does not apply to the initial COBRA coverage payment.
-If that payment is not made by the 45th day after the election date, COBRA coverage will not become effective.
+The grace period does not apply to the initial COBRA coverage will not become effective.